Flavour matters: What makes Lanark County maple syrup taste so good

 The Lanark County Maple Flavour Wheel describes the many different flavours found in maple syrup.
 The syrup produced in Lanark County falls in the “Confectionary” range and is a sponge–taffy-tasting syrup that tastes great on pancakes.
-The flavour of Lanark County’s syrup is unique and highly sought after by maple syrup connoisseurs.

 As the Maple Syrup Capital of Ontario, this sweet liquid gold is considered part of the very fabric of the community and celebrated, revered and loved, all year long.
 In spring, the maple syrup harvest is celebrated at maple sugar bushes and through community events, but the celebration continues into fall, where the concentration of sugar maple trees creates a dramatic display of fall colours.

 The maple syrup influence in Lanark County doesn’t end there, it’s found everywhere from the Rideau Canal to Canada’s Mississippi River, where maple syrup pours from every table and is found in local restaurants, spas, breweries & distilleries, museums, specialty stores, factories, and even in the architecture.